akkana/metapho/README.md

 though gmetapho will still work if you have GTK3 libraries installed.

 On Debian, you'll need packages: python3-tk python3-pil python3-pil.imagetk

-### Note About Tag Categories

-The GTK version of metapho includes ways of defining tag categories: for example, you could have a category called People with tags like Jane, Sally and Nancy, and you could view only the People tags in the metapho window.
-The Tk version doesn't have this (I found I never used categories) but it could.
-If you're a user of metapho and you use categories, please let me know or file a GitHub issue!
-Otherwise it will be a low priority and I won't hold up the 2.0 release for it.

 ### Command-line Scripts